FEniCS/dolfinx/demo/pde/built-in_meshes/python/documentation.rst

 .. image:: unitintervalmesh.png
 	:scale: 75 %

 We then make our first version of a mesh on the 2D unit square :math:`[0,1] \times [0,1]`.
 We must give the number of cells in horizontal and vertical direction as the first two arguments to :py:class:`UnitSquareMesh <dolfin.cpp.mesh.UnitSquareMesh>`.
-There is a third optional argument that indicates the direction of the diagonals, this can be set to "left", "right", "right/left", "left/right", or "crossed".
+The third argument is optional and indicates the direction of the diagonals, this can be set to "left", "right", "right/left", "left/right", or "crossed".
 We can also omit this argument and let it use the default direction "right".

 .. code-block:: python